In the future, there will be no female leaders. There will just be leaders ― Sheryl Sandberg

 - Creating Gender Neutral Job Descriptions

 Your job description can shoo away potential candidates before even applying for a job.
-Yes, the choice of words in your JD have huge impact on the applicants’ gender.
-Adopting a gender neutral JD drafting tool like Textio can potentially attract more candidates under your umbrella.
-Adopting AI/machine learning enabled ATS ignores gender discriminatory attributes of an applicant’s resume.
+Yes, the choice of words in your JD has a huge impact on the applicants’ gender.
+Adopting a gender-neutral JD drafting tool like Textio can potentially attract more candidates under your umbrella.
+Adopting AI/machine learning-enabled ATS ignores gender-discriminatory attributes of an applicant’s resume.

 - Screening candidates only based on the skills required for the job

 Objective hiring, wherein candidates are assessed only based on the technical competencies/ domain competencies by means of an Objective Talent Assessment Platform like Xobin.
-The assessment reports map the competencies of the test taker with that of the competencies required for the job and thereby promoting a data-backed hiring decisions rather than a unconscious prejudice of a hiring manager.
+The assessment reports mapping the competencies of the test taker with that of the competencies required for the job and thereby promoting data-backed hiring decisions rather than an unconscious prejudice of a hiring manager.

 2. Harnessing Innate Behavioral Skills Of Women

 Have you ever wondered why design, HR, customer service departments are buzzing with women employees?

 This might sound ridiculous to some men, but yes, women are natural caregivers and have the innate behavioral traits and emotional intelligence to connect with people’s emotions.